isjeffcom/CUBE.gl-doc/docs/guide.md

 ## Overview

-The CUBE.gl has set up most of the
+The CUBE.gl package a range of functions for rapid prototyping.
+To learn more, read the following documents.

+*It is important for you to know that the CUBE.gl is based on three.js.
+You can use most of the functions and methods from three.js built by mrdoob.
+To understand how to use threejs with CUBE.gl, check [here](/docs/use#use-with-threejs)*